 Hemolytic Uremic Syndrome is a potentially deadly disease that develops in victims, mostly children, who have consumed e.coli contaminated food or drink.
 An experience Hemolytic uremic syndrome lawyer will understand the science behind HUS, the long-term effects of the illness, and the potential for one or more kidney transplants over a lifetime.
 HUS attacks red blood cells, and caused anemia and eventually kidney failure.
-Cargill Beef E. coli Lawsuit?
+Need to speak to an HUS Lawyer directly?
+Or call 1-888-335-4901

 E. coli O157:H7 is the most common form of food borne E. coli that causes illness.
 It is a Shiga-Toxin producing E. coli, and hence causes extremely bloody diarrhea.
 While it does not cause long-term illness in most people, in the young, elderly, or those with compromised immune systems it can cause hemolytic uremic syndrome or even death.
 Ann experience E. coli lawyer, or Hemolytic uremic syndrome lawyer can help you understand your legal rights - especially for minor children.
 Cargill E. coli Lawsuit.

-The most recent outbreak of E. coli is from Romaine Lettuce.
-Two outbreaks in 2018 have sickened more than 200, many Hemolytic uremic syndrome (HUS) cases.
-In recent months, Romaine lettuce ha also been linked to the spread of E. coli, and the CDC/FDA are warning people to dispose of all Romaine Lettuce on the eve of Thanksgiving.
+The most recent outbreak of E. coli is from Romaine Lettuce is now over as of February, 2019 - so says the CDC.
+The two outbreaks in 2018 sickened more than 200, many Hemolytic uremic syndrome (HUS) cases.
+In recent months, Romaine lettuce has also been linked to the spread of E. coli, and the CDC/FDA are warning people to dispose of all Romaine Lettuce on the eve of Thanksgiving.
 A number of Romaine lettuce E coli lawsuits have been filed by Hemolytic uremic syndrome lawyers so far.

 E. coli is serious, often accompanied by bloody stools, and should be evaluated by a medical professional.
 Always attempt to have stool culture done as this will establish the presence of E. coli and serve as the basis for an investigation into the source of your E coli illness.
 An experienced HUS lawsuit may seek millions in damages in a single HUS cases.
 Individual cases need to be evaluates.
 Talk to a HUS lawyer if you ate Romaine lettuce, a Romaine Lettuce E. coli lawsuit may be filed.